A crash course in room acoustics by Frederick Norén

 For more information about our products, please visit www.vicoustic.com.

-For questions regarding room acoustics and how to acoustically treat your music room, control room or home cinema room, please contact one of our product specialist or acoustical consultants.
+For questions regarding room acoustics and how to acoustically treat your room or space from Music&Broadcast, HiFi&HomeCinema to Building&Contruction, please contact our product specialist or acoustical consultants at firstname.lastname@example.org .